 We are implementing stricter policies regarding screening and cleanliness using recommendations from the CDC.
 We are also restricting the number of campers gathered in a specific location.
 The health of our campers and staff is always an important part of a successful summer camp.

 Yes!
 The safety of our campers, camper families, and staff is our number one priority.
-After reading through guidance from the CDC, ACA, and the state of Texas, we are confident that we can not only follow all guidance from these authorities but go above and beyond to protect our families.
+After reading through guidelines from the CDC, ACA, and the state of Texas, we are confident that we can not only follow all guidance from these authorities but go above and beyond to protect our families.

 Yes, everything we are doing aligns with the CDC and ACA guidelines.
 We will continue to follow their recommendations for safety in the coming year.
 We also report to the American Camping Association Accreditation Board.
 They often have more stringent guidelines regarding camper health and safety.

 No!
 All children are welcome to experience Camp RIO.
 We are open to all children ages 5-14 from any school district.
 We want all kids to come have fun at camp!